-If you have something to add to this section, please consider creating a pull request with your proposed changes at https://github.com/elastic/kibana.
+If you have something to add to this section, please consider creating a pull request with your proposed changes in the Kibana repository.

 This section can help with any of the following:

 - Data isn’t displaying in the APM app

 - You see a message like "No Services Found",